godotengine/godot-docs/classes/class_node2d.rst

 - void  **rotate**  **(** :ref:`float<class_float>` radians  **)**

-Apply a 'radians' rotation to the 2D node, starting from its current rotation.
+Apply a rotation (in radians) to the 2D node, starting from its current rotation.

 .. _class_Node2D_scale: